ArcGIS Extensions Add-Ons

 7. Tracking

-The tracking analyst extension is for moving objects with the dimension of time.
-By integrating with GPS, it tracks the movement of anything historic or in real-time.
-Also, because you have time, you can create time series animations too.
+The Tracking Analyst extension enables the integration and analysis of moving objects with the dimension of time.
+By integrating with GPS and sensor data, it tracks the movement of anything historic or in real-time.

 8. Publisher